This guide has everything you need to know about handheld massagers, including best models but...

 An upside to wanting professional grade massage at home is that there are so many excellent handheld model.
 And while the PureWave CM7 is our top pick, there are many excellent choices out there that will serve you well for years to come.

-Other brands you may consider, but we think less superior are: Oster, Brookstone Active Sport.
+Other brands you may consider, but I think less superior are: Oster, Brookstone Active Sport.

 The physical and psychological benefits of massage are well documented, so the best thing you can do for yourself is to pick the one that's right for you, and get to relieving that tension and increasing relaxation as soon as possible.